-- 3) Invest in a lunchbox with compartments, freezer packs, and insulated containers so your child can eat directly from his/her lunchbox.

-- 4) Teach your child to wash hands before meals and after crafts, and to use wet wipes if soap and water is not available.
-CDF's medical experts do NOT recommend using hand sanitizer because it does not sufficiently remove gluten from hands.

-- 5) Ask for a high level of monitoring during crafts/activities involving gluten:

-- Pasta and cereal crafts
+- 3) Invest in a lunchbox with compartments, freezer packs, and insulated containers so your child can eat directly from his/her lunchbox. - 4) Teach your child to wash hands before meals and after crafts, and to use wet wipes if soap and water is not available.
+CDF's medical experts do NOT recommend using hand sanitizer because it does not sufficiently remove gluten from hands. - 5) Ask for a high level of monitoring during crafts/activities involving gluten: - Pasta and cereal crafts - Play-doh - PasteStamp adhesives

-- Paper Mache

-- Play-doh

-- Paste

-- Face paint

-- Stamp adhesives

-- Sand trays

-- 6) Have your child avoid classroom activities involving loose wheat flour.